Trade Show Booth Display Ideas

 Prize Wheels – Prize wheels are the most cost-effective solution on this list.
 Create a wheel of prizes from promotional items to a grand prize, and let your attendees spin it for a chance to win.
 Make sure that all prizes are sufficiently branded, so as not to forget where they got the prize in the first place.

 Slot Machines – What interactive component provides the thrill of winning more than a slot machine?
 Rent a slot machine that spits out redeemable prize tokens to get the maximum interaction with your clients.
 Mandate that attendees must submit their contact information in order to use the slot machines and other interactive gaming solutions.
+If people enjoy using these interactive gaming solutions they can find online versions to enjoy at Scientific Gaming Slotszone Casino.

 Custom Carpet – Purchasing a custom designed carpet can be a real attention grabber.
 It could be a map of all your locations, a basketball court, or whatever else would best compliment your brand.